mrimbault/ephemeral-machines/README.md

 configuration file at the root of this directory.
 The configuration files use [YAML syntax](https://yaml.org/).
 Sadly, this syntax is not very user friendly, specifically regarding indentation, so always double-check your syntax.
-I thought about using [TOML syntax](https://github.com/toml-lang/toml) instead, but as most Ansible configurations files and playboooks use YAML, for starters I decided to kept things consistent.
-I'm still considering it though, especially now that the Vagrantfile generates all of Ansible hosts configuration (but not playbooks).
+[TOML syntax](https://github.com/toml-lang/toml) is also supported, but the toml-rb parser must be installed as a vagrant plugin.
+The parser to use is determined from the configuration file extention (`.yaml` or `.toml`).

 The configuration file is separated in the following sections (root keys in the `machines` dictionnary).